 Applications of Chain Drives:

 The Chain drives, which can be explained as explain chain drive, are used in a variety of industrial applications, such as:

-- Chain drive, a device widely used for the transmission of electricity where shafts are separated by a distance greater than that for which gears are practical.
+- A chain drive is a device widely used for the transmission of electricity where shafts are separated by a distance greater than that for which gears are practical.

 - Rigging and moving heavy materials